Littlefork, Minnesota

 Littlefork is a city in Koochiching County, Minnesota, United States.
 The population was 553 at the 2020 census.

 U.S. Highway 71 and state highways 65 and 217 are three of the main routes in Littlefork.
+The town was formerly on the Northern Pacific Railroad, and is now on the Blue Ox Trail.

 History

 A post office called Littlefork has been in operation since 1902.
 The city was named for the nearby Little Fork River.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.19 sqmi, all land.